-In his first professional appearance, batting seventh and playing left field in the nightcap of a doubleheader at Birmingham’s Rickwood Field (shared with the white Birmingham Barons of the Southern Association), Willie had two hits off Chet Brewer, whom he called “one of the best pitchers in the league.”10 He moved to center field when the regular, Bobby Robinson, broke his leg.
+In his first professional appearance, batting seventh and playing left field in the nightcap of a doubleheader at Birmingham’s Rickwood Field – shared with the (White) Birmingham Barons of the Southern Association – Mays had two hits off Chet Brewer, whom he called “one of the best pitchers in the league.”10 He moved to center field when the regular, Bobby Robinson, broke his leg.
 Upon his recovery, Robinson found himself in left field.

-According to the Biographical Encyclopedia of the Negro Leagues, Mays batted .262 with one home run and one stolen base in 28 games with the Black Barons.
-Mays recalled his first meeting with Satchel Paige: “[D]uring the first meeting with the legend, I got a double off Paige my very first time up.
+According to the Seamheads.com database, Mays batted .239 with 11 RBIs and one stolen base in 21 games with the Black Barons.11 Mays recalled his first meeting with Satchel Paige: “[D]uring the first meeting with the legend, I got a double off Paige my very first time up.
 I stood on second, dusted myself off, feeling pretty good.
 Paige walked toward me.
-‘That’s it, kid.’ … My next three times up I went whoosh, whoosh, whoosh. …”11
+‘That’s it, kid.’ … My next three times up I went whoosh, whoosh, whoosh. …”12

-Even at the tender age of 17, Willie came up big in big spots.
+Even at the tender age of 17, Mays came up big in big spots.
 In the Negro American League playoff series against the Kansas City Monarchs, his two-out, bases-loaded single in the bottom of the 11th broke a 4-4 tie and gave the Black Barons a Game One victory.
 His double in the bottom of the ninth in Game Two drove in future Giants teammate Artie Wilson with the tying run that sent the contest into extra innings.
 Another ninth-inning double in Game Three seems to have preceded a game-winning homer by teammate Jimmy Zapp, but the details are sketchy.
 What is not sketchy is that the Black Barons won three consecutive one-run games before the series moved to Kansas City.
-Mays tripled and scored in a losing effort in Game Seven (there had been one rain-shortened tie) and made the final putout in the clincher.
+Birmingham won in eight games (Game Five had ended in a tie) and moved on to the Negro League World Series.

-Willie played in the final Negro League World Series in 1948 when the Black Barons lost to the Homestead Grays.
-In Game Three of the Series, he made two sparking defensive plays, chasing down a Bob Thurman fly in the fourth and gunning down Buck Leonard trying to go from first to third in the sixth.
-A scorching single through the box in the ninth drove in Bill Greason with the winning run for a 4-3 Birmingham victory, although it is not clear if it was a single or an error by the second baseman.
+Mays played in the final Negro League World Series, in 1948, when the Black Barons lost to the Homestead Grays.
+In Game Three of the Series, he is credited with having made two sparkling defensive plays, chasing down a Bob Thurman fly in the fourth and gunning down Buck Leonard trying to go from first to third in the sixth.
+A scorching hit through the box in the ninth drove in Bill Greason with the winning run for a 4-3 Birmingham victory, although it is not clear if it was a single or an error by the second baseman.
 Mays was credited with the RBI.
-Leonard, a power-hitting first baseman on that Grays squad, had this scouting report on his 17-year-old opponent, “He could run and he could throw.
-He wasn’t hitting so good, because at that time he couldn’t hit a curveball.”12
+Leonard, a power-hitting first baseman on that Grays squad, had this scouting report on his 17-year-old opponent: “He could run and he could throw.
+He wasn’t hitting so good, because at that time he couldn’t hit a curveball.”13

-In a 1954 letter to Tim Cohane, the sports editor of Look magazine, Giants scout Eddie Montague stated that he was scouting the Black Barons first baseman, Alonzo Perry, for the Giants’ Sioux City Single-A club, when Mays caught his eye.
-He said, “[T]his was the greatest young player I had ever seen in my life or my scouting career.”14
+In a 1954 letter to Tim Cohane, the sports editor of Look magazine, Giants scout Eddie Montague stated that he was scouting the Black Barons first baseman, Alonzo Perry, for the Giants’ Sioux City Class-A club, when Mays caught his eye.
+He said, “[T]his was the greatest young player I had ever seen in my life or my scouting career.”15

-Leo Durocher wrote in his book Nice Guys Finish Last that Montague reported. “[T]hey got a kid playing center field practically barefooted that’s the best ballplayer I ever looked at.
-You better send somebody down there with a barrelful of money and grab this kid.”15
+Leo Durocher wrote in his book Nice Guys Finish Last that Montague reported, “[T]hey got a kid playing center field practically barefooted that’s the best ballplayer I ever looked at.
+You better send somebody down there with a barrelful of money and grab this kid.”16

-Willie concludes in his autobiography, Say Hey: “Montague was in our little house in Fairfield, and I signed my first professional contract.
-Since I was a minor, my father signed too. … I got a $4,000 signing bonus and a salary of $250 a month.”16
+Mays concludes in his autobiography, Say Hey: “Montague was in our little house in Fairfield, and I signed my first professional contract.
+Since I was a minor, my father signed too. … I got a $4,000 signing bonus and a salary of $250 a month.”17

-Instead of Sioux City, Willie was sent to Trenton of the Class B Interstate League.
-Race played a role in that shift; Sioux City did not want a black player because there was an uproar over the recent burial of a Native American in a “Whites Only” cemetery there.
+Instead of Sioux City, Mays was sent to Trenton of the Class-B Interstate League.
+Race played a role in that shift; Sioux City did not want a Black player because there was an uproar over the recent burial of a Native American in a “Whites Only” cemetery there.
 Even so, Mays was the first African American to play in the Interstate League.18 He thought the level of competition in the Interstate League was far below what he had seen with the Black Barons.
-“No league that included Satchel Paige and Josh Gibson was a Class B league,” he said.17
+“No league that included Satchel Paige and Josh Gibson was a Class B league,” he said.19

 Before he could leave Birmingham, Mays gave a friend some money to take his date to the prom.
 That taken care of, Mays played his first game in June in Hagerstown, Maryland, one of the league cities below the Mason-Dixon Line.
 His manager at Trenton, Chick Genovese, started him in center field.

-He also recalled staying at a blacks-only hotel across town from the team’s hotel, and five of his new white teammates came to his room to check on him: “About two o’clock in the morning, three players came through the window, and they slept on the floor.
-One of my right fielders, Hank Rowland, one of the catchers, Herb Perelto, and another guy, Bob Easterwood, slept on the floor until about six o’clock in the morning.”21 He identified the players as catcher Herb Boetto, right fielder Eric Rodin, and pitcher Bob Easterbrook.
+He also recalled staying at a Blacks-only hotel across town from the team’s hotel, and five of his new White teammates coming to his room to check on him: “About two o’clock in the morning, three players came through the window, and they slept on the floor until about six o’clock in the morning.”21 He identified the players as catcher Herb Boetto, right fielder Eric Rodin, and pitcher Bob Easterbrook.

 In 1951 Mays trained with the Giants’ top minor-league club, the Minneapolis Millers of the American Association.
 The major-league team trained in Lakeland, Florida, and their minor-league camp was in nearby Sanford.
 A game was arranged between the team’s two top farm clubs, Minneapolis and Ottawa, because Leo Durocher wanted to see Mays play, though the Giants’ hierarchy would not bring him to the major-league camp.